What to do when re-pricing is not an option

 Julie Neal is a Director at Vendigital.
 She recently shared her insights with Open Access Government.

 With costs rising due to inflation and warnings of tougher economic conditions, private businesses are entering a period of significant instability.
-Private equity firms are responding by re-focusing on optimising their portfolios to drive enterprise value.
+Private equity firms are responding by re-focusing on optimising portfolios to drive enterprise value.

 An uncompromising focus on delivering a healthy return on investment (ROI) has always been a key driver for private equity firms as they look for ways to make their funds stand out to high-net-worth and institutional investors.
 Facing a prospect of limited or negligible growth in the year ahead, fund managers need to be able to demonstrate that their portfolio businesses can still deliver a robust ROI over a reasonable timeframe.